As border rule change looms, Mexico frets about U.S. immigration strategy

 The influx of migrants that Title 42's elimination is expected to fuel could spark humanitarian crises on Mexico's northern border, said Victor Clark Alfaro, a migration expert at the Binational Center for Human Rights in Tijuana.

-Many migrants are already waiting in shelters in Tijuana to apply for asylum or for hearings, he added, anticipating further strains on already overwhelmed U.S. immigration courts.
+Many migrants are already waiting in shelters in Tijuana to apply for asylum or for hearings, he said, anticipating further strains on already overwhelmed U.S. immigration courts.

 Compared with the same period in 2021, Mexico's detentions of migrants doubled in the first two months of this year after reaching the highest levels on record last year.